bstefansen/florida-web-app/README.md

 ![](https://bstefansen.github.io/Portfolio/images/floridaWebApp.JPG)

 ## Why
-I built this web app to better understand Esri's Webapp builder and out of curiousity to see where sinkholes and state parks overlap
+I built this web app to better understand Esri's ArcGIS Web AppBuilder and out of curiousity to see where sinkholes and state parks overlap

 ## Features
 - Users can select different layers to view using the layer list